writetome51/typescript-base-class/README.md

     callingObject,
     method: Function,
     methodArgs: any[],
-    additionalAction?: Function
+    additionalAction?: Function // takes the result returned by method as an argument.
 ) : this
-    // additionalAction takes the result returned by method as an argument.
 ```